enioka/flowbox-spec/description.rst

 Agent instances & tenants
 =========================

 The notion of agent is intended to be strongly linked to the application lifecycle.
-So in its most straightforward deployement topology it is natural to associate at least one agent per application instance.
+So in its most straightforward deployment topology it is natural to associate at least one agent per application instance.
 But scalability or availability may require to deploy more than one agent for a given application instance to properly sustain the workload and the expected service level.